 Marine life off the West Coast, from Mexico up through Canada, inhabit the California Current.
-The cool, nutrient-rich water supports life from invisible phytoplankton to the economically important salmon, rockfish and Dungeness crab to the majestic orcas.
+The cool, nutrient-rich water supports life from invisible phytoplankton to the economically important salmon, rockfish, and Dungeness crab to the majestic orcas.

 A new study led by the University of Washington finds that the animals’ ability to breathe in that water may be key to where and when they thrive.
-The study, published today (May 15, 2020) in Science Advances, uses recent understanding of water breathability and historical data to explain population cycles of the northern anchovy.
+The study, published today (May 15, 2020) in Science Advances, uses a recent understanding of water breathability and historical data to explain the population cycles of the northern anchovy.
 The results for this key species could apply to other species in the current.

 “If you’re worried about marine life off the west coast of North America, you’re worried about anchovies and other forage fish in the California Current.
 Ultimately it’s what underpins the food web,” said lead author Evan Howard, a UW postdoctoral researcher in oceanography.

 The study shows that species respond to how breathable the water is — a combination of the oxygen levels in the water and the species’ oxygen needs, which are affected by water temperature.
 The anchovy historical data matches this pattern, and it suggests that the southern part of their range could be uninhabitable by 2100.

 “Climate change isn’t just warming the oceans — it is causing oxygen to decrease, which could force fish and other ocean animals to move away from their normal range to find higher-oxygen waters,” Howard said.

 Anchovy populations are known to cycle through time, but the reasons have been mysterious.
 Other explanations — that drew on food supplies, predator-prey interactions, competition with other species, and temperature preferences — failed to fully explain the anchovy population cycles from the1950s to today, which have been carefully recorded.